Corwin Amendment: Legislative history

 On February 26, Congressman Thomas Corwin, who had chaired the earlier House committee, introduced his own text as a substitute, but it was not adopted.
 The following day, after a series of preliminary votes, the House voted 123 to 71 in favor of the original resolution, but as this was below the required two-thirds majority, the measure was not passed.
-On February 28, however, the House returned to and approved Corwin's version by a vote of 133 to 65, just barely above the two-thirds threshold.
+On February 28, however, the House returned to and approved Corwin's version—House (Joint) Resolution No. 80—by a vote of 133 to 65, just barely above the two-thirds threshold.

 The Senate took up the proposed amendment on March 2, 1861, debating its merits without a recess through the pre-dawn hours on March 4.
 When the final vote was taken, the amendment passed with exactly the needed two-thirds majority – 24–12.

-Soon afterward, it was sent to the states for ratification.
+Soon afterward, it was sent to the state legislatures for ratification.
 The joint resolution containing the Corwin Amendment called for the amendment to be submitted to the state legislatures, as it was believed that the amendment had a greater chance of success in the legislatures of the Southern states than would have been the case in state ratifying conventions, given that state conventions were being conducted at that time throughout the South at which votes to secede from the Union were successful.

 The Corwin Amendment was the second proposed "Thirteenth Amendment" submitted to the states by Congress.
 The first was the similarly ill-fated Titles of Nobility Amendment in 1810.